Nipun-Yv/itinerary-planner/README.md

 ## Key Features

-- **Customizable Map Markers:** Map markers are enhanced with images and text for better visual presentation[1].
+- **Customized Maps interfacing with LLMS:** Maps enhanced with route planning,with API routes interfacing seamlessly with the configured LLMs[1].
-- **Efficient Activity Management:** Scrollable UI components and map views for seamless tab and activity management[2].
+- **Efficient Activity Management:** Scrollable and Dynamic UI components and map views for seamless tab and activity management[2].
 - **SVG-Based UI Elements:** Uses SVG for custom shapes, responsive design, and text formatting[3].
-- **Modern React Hooks:** Leverages React hooks like `useEffect` and `useCallback` for optimized component lifecycle and performance[4].

-## Getting Started

-To get started with the project, clone the repositories and follow the setup instructions in each backend and frontend project.

----

 **AI-Itinerary Planner: Where your journey begins with a single click.**